coreymwamba/citr-js/README.md

 **citr.js** is JavaScript that exposes this information along with the title attribute in \<blockquote\> and \<q\> elements to create meaningful references.

-citr.js is made available under the GNU Affero General Public Licence.
+citr.js is made available under the Open Software License 3.0.

 usage
 =====